matthewjosephtaylor/blog.mjt.dev/content/coding/how-utilize-ai-ml-creative-humans-2022.md

-# How to use AI / ML effectively as an experienced developer in 2022
+# How to Best Utilize AI / ML and Creative Humans in 2022

 I've been coding professionally for ~30 years at this time.
 I've seen a lot.